kloudmate/dashboard-templates/README.md

 1.  **Templates are stored in the `/templates` directory.** Each template has its own subdirectory containing a `template.json` file, a `metadata.json` file, and an optional `screenshot.png`.
 2.  **A Node.js script (`scripts/generate-site.js`) generates a static website.** This script reads the template data and creates an `index.html` with a list of all templates, as well as individual detail pages for each one.
 The generated site is placed in the `/docs` directory.
-3.  **A GitHub Actions workflow (`.github/workflows/publish.yml`) automates the process.** On every push to the `main` branch, the workflow automatically runs the generation script and deploys the contents of the `/docs` directory to GitHub Pages.
+3.  **A GitHub Actions workflow (`.github/workflows/publish.yml`) automates the process.** On every push to the `master` branch, the workflow automatically runs the generation script and deploys the contents of the `/docs` directory to GitHub Pages.

 ## Accessing the Published Site